webmemo-code/flickr-to-instagram-automation/README.md

 # Flickr to Instagram Automation

-Automated social media posting system that posts one photo per day from a specific Flickr album to Instagram with AI-generated captions using GitHub Actions.
+Automated social media posting system that posts one photo per day from a specific **Flickr album** to **Instagram** with **AI-generated captions** using GitHub Actions and OpenAI GPT Vision.

-Instagram's API requires photos to be published online.
+**Instagram's API** requires photos to be published online.
 I chose my Flickr gallery as the source: https://flickr.com/photos/schaerer/albums/.

-The ID '72177720326826937' of a Flickr album (found in the URL; for example, https://flickr.com/photos/schaerer/albums/72177720326826937) serves as the source configuration key.
+The *ID '72177720326826937'* of a **Flickr album** (found in the URL; for example, https://flickr.com/photos/schaerer/albums/72177720326826937) serves as the **source configuration key**.

 ## Features